gromacs/gromacs/docs/doxygen/lib/nbnxm.md

 clusters instead of single atoms.
 This not only leads to a smaller list, but also regularizes the data access.
-The non-bonded pair-interaction kernels can then compute interactions between all atom-pairs in a cluster-pair simulatenously.
+The non-bonded pair-interaction kernels can then compute interactions between all atom-pairs in a cluster-pair simultaneously.
 For GPUs there is another layer: superclusters consisting of multiple clusters to increase data reuse.

 Architecture support